mbanem/tooltip-app/README.md

 <style lang="scss">
   /* class sent as prop to component must be wrapped in :global() */

+  /* when sent as a prop no leading dot should be specified
+      as the Tooltip is an external to this content it has to be treated as :global()
+      when sent as a prop no leading dot should be specified */

+  :global(.css-prop-class-caption) {
+    font-size: 14px;
+    color: skyblue;
+    width: max-content;
+    height: 1rem !important;
+    padding: 0 1rem !important;
+    border-radius: 5px;
+    border: 1px solid skyblue;
+    background-color: navy;
+    text-align: center;
+    margin: 0;
+    outline: none;
+  }
   /* the tooltipPanel snippet renders HTML markup
      so several different parts are styled as follows */